 - 6 lemons, cut into wedges

 - Add the water, wine, Old Bay, garlic, and salt into a huge stockpot and bring it to a boil.

-- Add the onion and potatoes into the pot first, cover it then cook on medium/high heat for 15 minutes.
+- Add the onion and potatoes into the pot first, cover, then cook on medium/high heat for 15 minutes.

-- After that, add the lobsters over the potatoes and, cover the pot and cook for 3 minutes.
+- After that, add the lobsters over the potatoes.
+Then cover the pot and cook for 3 minutes.

 - Next, toss in the clams and corn and continue cooking for 8 to 10 minutes.
 You’ll know the clams are done when they’ve opened.

 - Remove the pot from the heat and drain.

 - Empty the contents of the pot onto a table lined with newspaper or butcher paper, then to a large platter.

 - Sprinkle everything with fresh herbs and serve with melted butter, lemon wedges, and toasted bread of your choice.